Toddler Learning Resource: Colors, Matching, Patterns, & Shapes

 • Laminator

 • Laminating pouches - I used exactly 157 laminating pouches.
 It is not necessary to laminate the exact pages that I laminated.
-If you choose to not laminate them all, I recommend using sheet protectors.
 Here are the pages I chose to laminate:

 • Scissors and/or paper cutter